 In addition to spondylolisthesis, these symptoms can sometimes be related to the spinal vertebrae and joints.
 To learn more about these conditions, visit our facet disease page.

 Consult your physician if you are experiencing any of these symptoms.
-He or she can determine whether or not the pain you feel is caused by spondylolisthesis.
-Treatment options depend on the severity of the dislocation and may include strengthening and stretching exercises, over-the-counter medication to reduce the pain, and the wearing of a back brace.
-Visit our facet disease treatments page to review other treatment tips.
+He or she can determine if your symptoms are caused by spondylolisthesis or another facet disease and can create a treatment plan accordingly.
+Treatment options depend on the severity of the condition and may include the following conservative steps: